Gotham Magazine

 Multiple locations / 718.744.4803 / Website

-Bourke Street Bakery came to New York just about four years ago from the land down under.
+Bourke Street Bakery came to New York just about five years ago from the land down under.
 Founders Paul Allam and David McGuinness created the bakery's first international location, with all Bourke Street Bakery locations now boasting a menu crafted entirely from scratch, by hand and in-house.
 Menu items marry Sydney and New York with delectable eats like sausage rolls and their famous cinnamon-raisin swirls.
 Each layer of pastry is covered in cinnamon and sprinkled with raisins.

 743 Driggs Ave., Brooklyn / 347.384.2212 / Website